open-ephys/ephys-course/source/EEA/exday1TA.rst

 .. container:: tabox

    5B: This should work with a 1k and 2.2k resistor as shown.

+   Bonus: For the sake of time, you can just ask them which resistor would they change and how.
+   To get small Vout, R1 has to be larger than R2.
+Most voltage is spent in the first part of the circuit.
-   Bonus: The amplitude of a spike in extracellular space is around 100 uV.
+   Multimeter minimum is in the 200 mV range.
+The amplitude of a spike in extracellular space is around 100 uV.
 This should help them to realise how little that is.

 6. Capacitors